-Some piano tuners will ask questions over the phone and give you an estimate; others require seeing and hearing the piano for themselves before they will offer a quote.
-If a piano can’t be tuned, some professionals offer inspection services for a fee to better understand what repairs are needed and how much they will cost.
+Some piano tuners ask questions over the phone and provide an estimate; others will want to see and hear the piano for themselves before they can offer a quote.
+If a piano can’t be tuned, some technicians offer inspection services for a fee to better understand what repairs are needed and how much they will cost.

 Flat rate versus hourly

-Some tuners charge a flat rate for their services.
+Some piano tuners charge a flat rate for their services.
 For example, Piano Doctor of McKinney, Texas, charges $85 for a standard piano tuning.
 Others charge by the hour.
 Most repairs are usually extra, with the exception of certain smaller ones.
-As a general rule, more expensive piano tuners will likely charge a flat rate, while less expensive pros might charge a la carte for various services.
+As a general rule, more expensive piano tuners typically charge a flat rate that includes small repairs, while less expensive pros might charge a la carte for additional services such as unsticking sticky keys, installing new strings or other tasks.

 Piano tuners offer a wide variety of services for various prices.
 Quality Piano Service of Bala Cynwyd, Pennsylvania, offers the following common tuning and repair services: